pmocz/ditalini/README.md

 The `.github/workflows` directory contains this projects' continuous integration workflows for GitHub Actions.

-The `pip` workflow runs automatically after each commit and ensures that packages can be built successfully and that tests pass.
+The `python-package` workflow will install Python dependencies, run tests, and lint with a variety of Python versions, automatically on pushes.